wanning-lu/coding-log/general.md

 [Week 1](#day-1-march-12th-2023)
 [Week 2](#day-8-march-19th-2023)

+## Day 20: March 31st, 2023

+Ok, even though I *technically* finished the [dashboard project](https://github.com/wanning-lu/the-odin-project/tree/master/dashboard) on April 1st, I was up at 3AM doing it.
+To me, I think that counts as being part of day 20.
+Plus, it's even a disadvantage to me since I already did some coding beforehand, which was implementing the actual listing creation function and formatting the listing UI for it (for the Django project).

+I think one thing I regret about the dashboard project is how messy my HTML and CSS turned out.
+Sure, I saved some time using Emmet, but I don't think I really thought out my HTML layout.
+For example, I only put classes with incrementing numbers for each child element, which I should've used a universal class for and assigned each element with a unique ID.
+I guess that's something to keep in mind going ahead.

 ## Day 19: March 30th, 2023

 Continued working on the CS50w project for a bit, but I mostly just created the form for creating a new listing as well as get stuck on the `login_required` decorator :/